Aleksandar Bjelica

-Aleksandar Bjelica (born 7 January 1994) is a Serbian professional footballer who plays as a centre-back.
+Aleksandar Bjelica (born 7 January 1994) is a Serbian professional footballer who plays as a centre-back for IJsselmeervogels.

 Club career

 He formerly played for FC Utrecht who loaned him to Sparta Rotterdam.
 He was released by Utrecht after he was sent back by Sparta when he controversially demanded a place in their starting line-up in a game against NEC.
 He then moved to PEC Zwolle and later joined Helmond Sport in summer 2015.

 He moved abroad to succeed Miloš Kosanović at Belgian side KV Mechelen in January 2016.

 On 2 September 2019, he joined Dutch club ADO Den Haag on a season-long loan.

 On 14 August 2021, he signed with Spartak Subotica for the rest of the year.
+In May 2023, Bjelica signed with his former childhood club, Quick Boys.
+In August 2023, the club's manager confirmed that Bjelica was no longer part of the A squad.
+However, he would not comment on the reason.

 International career

 Bjelica has represented Serbia at under-21 level, making two appearances.